Skip to content

 What are application security tools?

 Application security tools are software programs that find, analyze, and help fix security vulnerabilities in applications throughout the software development lifecycle.
-They fall into 11 main categories: SAST scans source code during development, SCA checks open-source dependencies, DAST tests running applications from the outside, IAST instruments apps at runtime, RASP blocks attacks in production, and specialized tools cover API security, IaC security, container security, AI/ML security, mobile security, and ASPM for correlating findings across all scanners.
+They fall into 12 main categories: SAST scans source code during development, SCA checks open-source dependencies, DAST tests running applications from the outside, IAST instruments apps at runtime, RASP blocks attacks in production, and specialized tools cover API security, IaC security, container security, AI/ML security, mobile security, secret scanning, and ASPM for correlating findings across all scanners.
 Most organizations use three or more tool types together because each catches a different class of vulnerability.

 What is the difference between SAST, DAST, and SCA?

 SAST (Static Application Security Testing) scans source code without running the application, catching issues like SQL injection, cross-site scripting, and hardcoded secrets during development.
 DAST (Dynamic Application Security Testing) tests a running application from the outside by sending crafted HTTP requests, simulating real attacker behavior.
 SCA (Software Composition Analysis) checks open-source dependencies against vulnerability databases like the NVD, flagging known CVEs in third-party libraries.
 SAST requires source code access; DAST only needs a URL; SCA works from manifest files like package.json or pom.xml.
 Each catches vulnerability types the others miss, which is why most teams use all three together.
-For a detailed breakdown, read SAST vs DAST vs IAST.
+For a detailed breakdown, read SAST vs DAST vs IAST .

 Which application security tools are free and open-source?